DPDK/dpdk/doc/guides/prog_guide/env_abstraction_layer.rst

 Malloc heap is a doubly-linked list, where each element keeps track of its previous and next elements.
-Due to the fact that hugepage memory can come and go, neighbouring malloc elements may not necessarily be adjacent in memory.
+Due to the fact that hugepage memory can come and go, neighboring malloc elements may not necessarily be adjacent in memory.
 Also, since a malloc element may span multiple pages, its contents may not necessarily be IOVA-contiguous either - each malloc element is only guaranteed to be virtually contiguous.